 Try out the pre-trained text extraction and text classification models below, then request a demo to learn how you can get the most out of these tools:

 Best for: Companies looking for a managed service and easy integration with Google Cloud Storage.

 Google Cloud NLP (natural language processing) is a great option for companies that already store data on Google’s cloud and want integration with Google apps.

 They offer pre-trained models for sentiment analysis, entity extraction, content classification, and syntax analysis that you can start using right away.
-Their AutoML Natural Language allows you to train models to your specifications, and their Natural Language API allows developers to to call the models with fairly simple code.
+Their AutoML Natural Language allows you to train models to your specifications, and their Natural Language API allows developers to call the models with fairly simple code.

 Best for: Large companies with staff engineers that want to create hyper-specialized text mining models.

-IBM Watson is known for its advanced adaptability to a variety of industries and ability to build to massive scale across any cloud.
+IBM Watson is known for its advanced adaptability to a variety of industries and the ability to build to massive scale across any cloud.